JonCooperWorks/harness/README.md

 1. **Principal Authorization**: Firm leadership (principal) cryptographically signs and encrypts exploit payloads using their private key, creating a stockpile of approved exploits.
 These exploits are reusable and can be stored securely.
 The principal's signature proves the exploit has been reviewed and approved by authorized personnel.

-2. **Client Authorization**: The client (President) cryptographically signs the execution arguments (targeting information) using their private key.
-This signature proves the client has approved the specific targeting parameters for this execution.
-The client's signature on the args represents explicit approval for using the exploit against specific targets.
+2. **Client Authorization**: The client (President) must possess the harness private key (stored in OS keystore) to decrypt and execute the exploit.
+The symmetric key is encrypted with the client's public key (ECDH), making decryption cryptographically impossible without the client's private key.
+Possession of the harness key represents explicit client approval for execution.

 3. **Execution**: The harness verifies both authorizations before execution:
    - Verifies the principal's signature on the exploit payload (proves principal approval of the exploit)
-   - Verifies the client's signature on the execution arguments (proves client approval of targeting)
+   - Requires the client's private key to decrypt (proves client approval - key possession = approval)
-   - Only executes if both signatures are valid
+   - Only executes if both conditions are met

-**Result**: A pentester cannot execute an exploit unless both the principal has signed the exploit payload AND the client has signed the execution arguments (targeting info).
-Both parties must cryptographically approve their respective components.
+**Result**: A pentester cannot execute an exploit unless both the principal has signed the exploit payload AND the client has provided their harness private key (representing approval).
+Both parties must cryptographically approve - principal signs the exploit, client provides their decryption key.

 ## Threat Model & Rationale